goeltanmay/SecurityBot/BOT.md

 ## Selenium Testing

+We did Selenium Testing in Java using the same methodology as discusses in the workshop for Selenium Testing.
+To run the selenium tests, import the Selenium folder in Eclipse.
+Install all MAVEN dependencies.
+Run the tests in Webtest.java file to see the results.
+Since our bot is triggered by GitHub, in each of the test cases, we first make the appropriate action on GitHub using GitHub APIs.
+To make the APIs work replace the token string on top of the file with your own token.
+However to run the installation tests, the token needs to belong to the repository owner.
+If it is required that we have to demonstrate the installation test cases, we can give a separate demo for the same.

 ## Task Tracking
 We used Asana to track our tasks and detailed description of our tasks can be found in this [worksheet](WORKSHEET.md).